Stagnating incomes mean gig workers must get head start on financial planning: Experts

 Mr Lee noted that there are low-cost insurance plans that platform workers can consider.

 “Just get a five-year renewable term plan.
-When you are in your twenties, it is really cheap.
+When you are in your 20s, it is really cheap.
 Just a couple of tens of dollars a month,” he said.

 With the basic building blocks in place – savings, emergency funds and insurance – platform workers can consider investing if they have extra cash.